mabrarov/docker-compose-init-container/README.md

 **Note** that some support from docker images is required - they should not use "complex" entrypoints, preventing overridden docker container command to intercept start of container with helpers.

-Idea is to use the same image for init container and pod container b/w K8s / OpenShift an Docker Compose.
-Docker Compose uses additional image sharing helpers which are used to intercept end of init container work and start of pod container work to implement awaiting of pod container for completion of work of init container.
+Idea is to use the same images for init container and pod container b/w K8s / OpenShift and Docker Compose.
+Docker Compose project uses additional image sharing helpers which are used to intercept end of init container work and start of pod container to implement awaiting of pod container for completion of work of init container.

 ## Building